Final report for FNE20-961

 Varying forms of season extension have pros and cons, many of which have been explored by farmers and researchers alike.
 A substantial amount of research has been conducted on the economics and profitability of high tunnels, however high tunnels may be an expensive barrier to entry for urban and small-scale farmers who are looking to implement season extension on their farms.
 Furthermore, high tunnels occupy a lot of space and though movable high tunnel models exist, in practice, most are stationary.
 For urban and small-scale farmers who lack space and/or rent land, this may be yet another hindrance.
 For farmers who do utilize this method of protected culture, many prioritize growing high value crops, like tomatoes year after year without rotation.
 The permanence of the structure, paired with the lack of crop rotation, intensive fertilization, and frequent tillage lead to numerous soil health issues including compaction, reduced organic matter, high salts, and soil-borne diseases.
 Research conducted by Dave Waterer at the University of Saskatchewan has shown that though high tunnels can produce higher quality crops and higher yields, it can still take anywhere from 2-5 years to begin seeing profits.
 Too often high tunnels are poorly managed resulting in higher yields in the field than in the tunnels themselves.
 Low tunnels, often constructed with wire hoops and floating row cover, are relatively inexpensive, allow for mobility, and serve as a barrier to pests, but may not provide the same benefits as high tunnel production.

-To determine the economic feasibility of growing in caterpillar tunnels, two different observations will be studied over a two year period.
-One will be the record of all time, labor, and resources (inputs) as compared to all yield, harvests, and profits (outputs) to determine the economic benefit and break-even point of caterpillar tunnels on urban and small-scale farms.
-The second will be a comparison of certain crops (namely, cucumbers, peppers, and lettuce) when grown in the caterpillar tunnels as compared to in-field controls.
+To determine the economic feasibility of growing in caterpillar tunnels, two different observations were studied over two growing seasons in 2020 and 2021.
+Records were kept of all time, labor, and resources (inputs) as compared to all yield, harvests, and profits (outputs) to determine the economic benefit and break-even point of caterpillar tunnels on urban and small-scale farms.
+The second compared the yield, harvest length (1st and last dates), and the average size of fruit for both cucumbers and bell peppers when grown in the caterpillar tunnels as compared to in-field controls.

 During the first year of the project, two unheated gothic style caterpillar tunnel kits were purchased from Farmers Friend LLC that measured 14’ wide, 50 ft. long, with 5-ft bow spacing.
 Each tunnel was covered with 28-foot wide, 6 mil greenhouse plastic with a 4‑year rating.

-The site for the caterpillar tunnels was covered with silage tarps for 5 weeks in early April, to manage weed pressure on the site.
+The site for the caterpillar tunnels was covered with silage tarps for 5 weeks in early April 2020 to manage weed pressure on the site.
 On May 16th, the tarps were pulled off and the site was treated with black woven ground cover around where the perimeter of the structures would be to manage weed pressure and the two tunnels were framed and constructed.
-On May 21st, the plastic coverings were installed and four beds in each tunnel were formed.
+On May 21st, the plastic coverings for the tunnels were installed and four beds in each tunnel were formed.

-Both the in-field and caterpillar tunnel beds were standardized at 50 feet long, 2.5 feet wide.
-Both in-field and caterpillar tunnel beds were prepped with a broadfork and amended with compost and rock minerals.
-Irrigation was laid with black woven ground cover and plastic drip tape with 12” drip spacing on both.
+For the length of the study, the in-field and caterpillar tunnel beds were standardized at 50 feet long, 2.5 feet wide.
+Both in-field and caterpillar tunnel beds were prepped with a broadfork and amended with compost and rock minerals before planting.
+Irrigation was laid with black woven ground cover and plastic drip tape with 12” drip spacing.

-The following data was recorded, throughout the first year of the project:
+The following data was recorded for all activity in the caterpillar tunnels throughout the duration of the project: